vanessamarinho/assessment-test-Vanessa/test-2/question-2-3-python/README.md

 My approach for question 2 is based on the two modelling decisions:

 1. Even though the question asks to predict only the prices for properties with a sea view and built area between 200 and 300, I included all the properties with a sea view in my analysis (using the previous method to classify).
 My idea was that by including more data (properties with area between 200 and 300 are just a few), more accurate values for price per square meter (also referred to as price/sqm) would be obtained.
 In the end, the predicted prices for properties between 200 and 300 are given as 250(average of the sizes) times the predicted prices/sqm in that particular months.
 2. The **prediction task** was performed using a **time series analysis**.
 However, if I had modelled my time series using the average values of the prices/sqm, the obtained series wouldn't be *stationary* (with constant mean and variance), which is a property required by some prediction methods.
-Because of this, I modelled the time series as the variation of the average price/sqm, i.e. each point in the time series represents how much the average price/sqm increased (or decreased) compared to the previous period.
-This technique in which values are subtracted is known as the *first difference* of a time series.
-Then, from the predicted variation of the average prices/sqm, it's possible to transform the data back to the prices/sqm and obtain those predicted values.
-Moreover, the variation values are easier to be obtained from the file *Price_changes.csv*.
-In every price change, we have the old and new prices and we know the size of the property, so we have the variation of the price/sqm of that property in a particular month.
-The variation of average price/sqm in each month is given by the average of those variations (from the price changes) over all properties.
+Because of this, I modelled the time series as the average variation of the price/sqm, i.e. each point in the time series represents how much the average price/sqm increased (or decreased) compared to the previous period.
+This technique in which a series is obtained by the subtraction of the original values is known as the *first difference* of a time series.
+Then, from the predicted average variation of the prices/sqm, it's possible to transform the values back to the prices/sqm and obtain those predicted values.
+Moreover, the variation values are easier to be obtained from the file *Price_changes.csv*, which only includes the prices of the properties when there are variations.
+Because we have the old and new prices and we know the size of each property, we easily obtain the variation of the price/sqm (i.e. previous price/sqm - new price/sqm) of a property in each price change.
+Therefore, the average variation of the price/sqm in a month X is given by the sum of all variations (from the price changes) that happened in that month divided by all properties.

 ## Data Cleaning and Transformation